FoodStandardsAgency/enterprise-data-models/patterns/drafts/address-uk.md

 The simple pattern is how an address should be stored when the additional information in the extended version is not required.
 This address pattern is not user friendly.

 #### Extended
 The extended version of the pattern is used when we want to record as much information about the address as possible.
 All addresses stored in the extended pattern must be checked for accuracy.
-This address pattern is not user friendly and an address should not be shown to our users in this format.
+This address pattern is not user friendly and should not be shown to our users in this format.

 It is recommended that an address matching service is used when capturing address data from our users in order to ensure the information we are recording is accurate.
-For more information about what address matching service should be used, and how to use it please contact the Technical Design Authority.
+For more information about the address matching service to be used, and how to use it please contact the Technical Design Authority.

-For the patterns in this document, it is assumed that the address matching service used is `TBD`, If an alternate service has been used please modify the patterns, as detailed in each section, to match your address matching service.
+For the patterns in this document, it is assumed that the address matching service used is `TBD`, If an alternate service has been used please modify the patterns, as detailed in each section, to match the address matching service used.

 ### Display format